ahSOLO/Bar-Chart-Lib/README.md

 - Custom labels can be written on each axis (X, Y).
 - Fully customizable title, with choice of font, font size, and color.
 - Multiple (stacked value bars): Show a collection of values stacked on top of each other in each bar.
-- Built-in animations can be turned off.
+- Built-in animations that can be turned off.

 <h2> How to use the API </h2>